top of page

 Plantar un árbol

 To drive widespread adoption of regenerative practices -such as conservation tillage, cover cropping, agroforestry, and crop diversity- that capture and store carbon in the soil and vegetation.
 This coordinated action will not only reduce atmospheric CO₂ but will enrich soil health and enhance crop resilience, water retention and biodiversity.
-By increasing carbon stocks in soil and vegetation, agriculture serves as a carbon sink, offsetting emissions from other sectors and improving resilience to climate change impacts.
-The objective is to harness the power of agriculture to curb greenhouse gas emissions and regenerate ecosystems, transforming the sector into a central pillar of global climate action.
+By increasing carbon stocks in soil and vegetation, agriculture serves as a carbon sink, offsetting emissions from other sectors and improving resilience to weather event impacts.
+The objective is to harness the power of agriculture to curb greenhouse gas emissions and regenerate ecosystems, transforming the sector into a central pillar of global sustainable.

 Carbon sequestration